-Carrie Leopold received her undergraduate degree from Minnesota State University Moorhead in 2004 in Biology, her Master’s in Education from the University of Mary in 2010, and is finishing a PhD in Educational Research at the University of North Dakota.
+Carrie Leopold received her undergraduate degree from Minnesota State University Moorhead in 2004 in Biology, her Master’s in Education from the University of Mary in 2010, and recently finished a PhD in Educational Research at the University of North Dakota.
 She worked in a research lab for two years before deciding to pursue her passion for education.
 Miss Carrie has taught in public education, informal settings and at the college level and worked as a STEM Outreach Coordinator before opening the Inspire Innovation Lab.
 She now focuses on her passion which includes creating innovative learning opportunities for teachers, students and the community with a focus on building resilience.
 Miss Carrie is a creative problem solver who is devoted to her family and her pets (which include an expansive number of birds and dogs).
 She believes in the power of asking questions, even the difficult messy ones, and encourages others to embrace the benefits of up-to-your-eyeballs-in-alligators levels of messy, chaotic learning.

 Chief Cat Herder and Head of the Unicorn Division